RecordedFuture-ProfessionalServices/psengine/docs/modules/entity_list.md

 ## Introduction

-The `EntityListMgr` and `EntityList` classes of the `entity_lists` module allows to manage and search the Recorded Future lists.
-These lists can be Watch List or custom lists, they are specific to your organization and they are the core foundation of the Recorded Future alerts.
+The `EntityListMgr` and `EntityList` classes of the `entity_lists` module allow you to manage and search Recorded Future lists.
+These lists can be Watch Lists or custom lists; they are specific to your organization and are the core foundation of Recorded Future alerts.

 See the [**API Reference**](../api/entity_lists/entity_list_mgr.md) for internal details of the module.